NaoiseGaffney/Training/README.md

 * **Django App - Account:** Consumer Authentication and Authorisation.
 	* Consumer can register, login, edit character profile, change password, reset password (e-mail notification), and logout.
 	* Consumer Dashboard access.
 	* Consumer can view, add, update, and delete comments linked to purchases.
+The e-mail address of the Conusmer (authenticated user) is used to reference the orders.

 ### Features Left to Implement
 * **NEW - Django App - Order Rating and Comments:** -- IMPLEMENTED 30 April 2021.
 Added to current features.
 * **NEW - Django App - Courses:** Add online course content for some courses linked to YouTube videos.
 * **NEW - Django App - Accreditation:** Create accrediation views, course diplomas, and success trees for consumers.
 * **Existing - Django App - Account:** Add additional e-mail notifications.
 Add a subscription model to access online courses and coaching sessions.
 * **Existing - Django App - Dashboard:** Improve Character Profile with additional details like a photo and courses purchased, and courses taken.
+Expand the order\_order model to include a user field (authenticated user) to reference the orders instead of the email address.
 * **Existing - Django App - Payment:** Fill in payment details if consumer is authenticated and a character profile exists. -- IMPLEMENTED 30 April 2021.
 Added to current features.

 ![Section Divider: Title and Business](Documentation/section%20divider.png)